workerholic/workerholic.github.io/_includes/story.md

 end
 ```

-When Workerholic starts, it loads the main application in order to have access to the job classes.
+When Workerholic starts, it loads the main application's source code in order to have access to the job classes.
 This way it can perform the jobs on the processing side.
-In case a Rails app is detected it will load the Rails application codebase along with our own active job adapter.
+In case a Rails app is detected, it will load the Rails application codebase along with our own active job adapter.

 ## Testing

 As we were developing our features, we needed to test our code.
 When building a background job processor, you need to test your code to make sure you do not introduce regressions by adding a feature or refactoring existing code.
 For Workerhollic, we decided to have a testing environment separated from our development environment by setting a Redis DB on a different port.

-For the testing environment, we set up Redis with a different port, so that it does not pollute our development Redis database.
+This way we don't pollute our development database with testing samples.

 ### Testing Setup